-If you don't have your UnitedHealthcare member ID information with you when you fill your prescription, you or the pharmacy can call the plan to get the necessary information.
+If you don't have your plan membership information with you when you fill your prescription, you or the pharmacy can call the plan to get the necessary information, or you can ask the pharmacy to look up your plan enrollment information.

 If the pharmacy is not able to get the necessary information, you may have to pay the full cost of the prescription when you pick it up.
 (You can then ask us to reimburse you for our share.
-See Chapter 7, Section 2.1 for information about how to ask the plan for reimbursement.)
+See Chapter 7, Section 2 for information about how to ask the plan for reimbursement.)

-Section 9 Part D drug coverage in special situations Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?
+Section 9 Part D drug coverage in special situations

+Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?